 First and foremost is negotiation.
 Be it any job that you wish to switch on to, believe me salary negotiation is something you need to be absolutely affirmative about.
 If your current CTC is let’s say, ‘X’, ask for a decent amount of raise, like 10-15%.
 You can always negotiate this before accepting.

 Nonetheless, note that the raise you ask for should not be exorbitant.
 Asking something like 50-60% can look unreasonable and might stand on the way of you cracking the position.
 On the other side, 10-15% seems nominal and reasonable as well.
 This will positively affect your bottom line while coming across as fair and just.

-Second would be a bullet proof research.
+Second would be bulletproof research.
 No matter what is the interview, you must do your part of research before you head in.
-Take help from websites like LinkedIn, Indeed or Glassdoor and in no time you will get a fair enough idea on what to expect, how much to negotiate and how low or high is the given salary away from the ones in the existing standard.
+Take help from websites like LinkedIn, Indeed, or Glassdoor and in no time you will get a fair enough idea on what to expect, how much to negotiate and how low or high is the given salary away from the ones in the existing standard.